 Climate change is difficult to predict and model, especially as there are major unknowns such as tipping points.
 While we do not know the exact path climate change will take in the future, researchers are beginning to understand how climate change-induced natural hazards affect inflation.

-Early research focused on the impact of single events, and often found that these events had little (Doyle & Noy, 2015) or no effect (Cavallo, Cavallo & Rigobon, 2014) on inflation.
+Early research focused on the impact of single events, and often found that these events had little (Doyle & Noy, 2015) or no (Cavallo, Cavallo & Rigobon, 2014) effect on inflation.
 A second generation of studies looked at a series of multiple events over time and, usually, over a large sample of countries, making such studies more reliable.
 These more recent studies have found that hurricanes and floods (Heinen, Khadan & Strobl, 2019), extreme temperatures (Faccia, Stracca & Parker, 2021; Mukherjee & Ouattara, 2021), or storms (Bao, Sun & Li, 2022) have significant inflationary effects.

-When a sufficient sample of both developed and developing economies is analysed, studies found that the inflationary impact in developing countries is larger (Faccia, Stracca & Parker, 2021; Parker, 2018) and more persistent (Mukherjee & Ouattara, 2021).
+When a sufficient sample of both developed and developing economies were analysed, studies found that the inflationary impact in developing countries is larger (Faccia, Stracca & Parker, 2021; Parker, 2018) and more persistent (Mukherjee & Ouattara, 2021).
 Finally, the impact of natural hazards is found to be nonlinear (Faccia, Stracca & Parker, 2021; Kim, Matthes & Phan, 2022; Parker, 2018), which means that the impact is disproportionately greater for larger events.
 This is a warning that, as the frequency and intensity of natural hazards increase, so will their inflationary impact.

 Zooming in on the euro area, Bremus, Dany-Knedlik & Schlaak (2020) found that extreme rains and droughts have a negative effect on industrial production in France, Italy, and Germany.
 Studying the inflationary impact for Germany alone, they found that consumer prices (excluding electricity) tend to decline while agricultural prices tend to increase due to these extreme events.

 Beirne et al (2022) found that headline inflation (HICP) in the euro area as a whole increases after a natural disaster.
-The authors also showed that natural disasters impact HICP sub-categories differently, affecting most notably food prices.
+The authors also showed that natural disasters impact HICP sub-categories differently, most notably affecting food prices.
 Disaggregated by country, they found that while natural disasters have inflationary effects in the medium term in some countries (Italy and Spain), they have a deflationary impact on others (France and Germany).
-This heterogeneous response can result in inflation differentials across the euro area, which would decrease the effectiveness of the ECB’s monetary policy transmission.
+This heterogeneous response can result in inflation differentials across the euro area, which can decrease the effectiveness of the ECB’s monetary policy transmission.